Orthogonal-Research-Lab/Periodicity-in-the-Embryo/Generic-Embryo/spatial-code.md

 where _r_ = radius (diamater of spheroid/2), _t_ = height of angle (-pi to 0 to pi), and _s_ = angle around z-axis (-2$\pi$ to 0 to 2$\pi$). t is also known as $\phi$, and _s_ is also known as $\theta$.
 With this code, you end up with positions for 629 cells.
 Sample according to code.

 plot3D(x,y,z,'o');
 // this produced a curved manifold.
 Not quite what we want.
+Images are in Figures, this directory.